Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a tool with 5 parameters (1 required) and an output schema, the description covers purpose, parameters, return values, and references a sibling tool.
-It is complete and leaves no significant gaps.
+Given the parameter count (5), one required, and an output schema, the description covers behavior, parameters, return values, and usage.
+It is complete for a recording tool with clear context and no gaps.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.